ubcgif/em1dtm/content/overview.rst

      Layered 1D model describing the Earth for each sounding.

+The product: an electrical conductivity model.
+The Earth models are composed of layers of uniform conductivity with ﬁxed interface depths.
+The value of the conductivity in each layer is sought by the inversion.
+Multiple soundings can be handled in a single run of the program.
+Each sounding is inverted independently for a one-dimensional model under the sounding location, with the sequence of one-dimensional models written out.
+These can be viewed directly as a composite two-dimensional image using the graphical user interface, or converted to a format which is suitable for viewing as a three- dimensional image using MeshTools3D.
 For any sounding location, the mathematical representation that EM1DTM uses to model the Earth varies only with depth.
 In particular, the representation comprises many uniform "infinite" horizontal layers.
 For a complete mathematical treatment of the forward and inversion problem, see :ref:`Background Theory<theory>`.

+General measures for both the measure of data misﬁt and the measure of the amount of model structure:

+	- Huber M-measure for data misﬁt, and
+	- Ekblom p-measure for model structure, allow for a whole suite of variations, from the traditional sum- of-squares measures, to more robust measures which can ignore outliers in the observations and which can generate piecewise-constant models.

 The initial research underlying this program library was funded principally by the “IMAGE” consortium, of which the following companies were participants: